cybercortex-robotics/CyC_LoMaCoR/README.md

 ### Running the binaries

-Download the binaries corresponding to you specific operating system from the Releases github section, or compile from source:
+Download the binaries corresponding to you specific operating system from the <a href="https://github.com/cybercortex-robotics/CyC_LoMaCoR/releases" target="_blank">Releases</a> github section, or compile from source.

 ### Compile from source